 Citizen science initiatives are rapidly growing in popularity, but relatively little social science research has explored the mechanisms driving the citizen science movement or its impacts on citizen scientists themselves.
 Of particular interest are the motivations of citizen science participants, their participation patterns, and the individual and community-level outcomes (both ecological and educational) derived project involvement.
 To answer some of these questions, we are working with a variety of specific projects (e.g., Audubon’s Christmas Bird Count, NC Candid Critters) and institutions/organizations (e.g., NC Museum of Natural Sciences, SciStarter.org) to enhance understanding of citizen scientists.
 Our studies, funded by a variety of organizations including the National Science Foundation, are exploring participant demographics, motivations, perceived constraints, data usage, and the broader environmental and social impacts associated with diverse programs.
-Results should inform the development and implementation of future citizen science projects to increase volunteer satisfaction, promote multi-project engagement, enhanced diversity, equity, and inclusion, and maximize beneficial outcomes to sciene and society across the broader landscape of citizen science.
+Results should inform the development and implementation of future citizen science projects to increase volunteer satisfaction, promote multi-project engagement, enhanced diversity, equity, and inclusion, and maximize beneficial outcomes to science and society across the broader landscape of citizen science.

 Nature-based Recreation & Conservation Behavior

 What inspires people to engage in pro-environmental behavior and work to enhance their communities?
 Working with colleagues at NC State University, Cornell University and a variety of other collaborators, we are studying relationships among nature-based recreation (e.g., hunting and birdwatching), sense of place, and participation in local environmental and capacity-building behaviors.
 Using a combination of interview and survey methods, we are attempting to identify associations in a hypothesized Recreation-Conservation Model and construct a set of recommendations that will help land managers in socioeconomically-deprived areas capitalize on nature-based recreation to cultivate bonds to place, foster stewardship behavior, and enhance community vitality.

 Sea Turtle Conservation Outreach in Coastal Georgia